FriendsOfCake/crud/docs/configuration.rst

   }

-The examples above are functionally identically, and instructs Crud to handle the ``index`` action in controllers.
+The examples above are functionally identical, and instructs Crud to handle the ``index`` action in controllers.

 .. note::